ovh/cds/docs/content/docs/tutorials/step_by_step_build_deploy.md

 * The first pipeline is building (you can double-click on it, it's a shortcut), you can see logs.
 * The pipeline is done, it's a success.
 * Click on 'Test' tab, you can see Unit Tests.
-* Click on 'Artifact', you see the builded artifact.
+* Click on 'Artifact', you see the built artifact.

 {{%expand "view screenshots..." %}}